 Severe weather systems, which can come with a range of hazards, including high winds, landslides, flash floods, among others, are expected to affect Caribbean territories.
-With the possibility of tropical cyclones, health practitioners and administrators should maintain a state of readiness.
+With the possibility of severe weather systems such as tropical cyclones, health practitioners and administrators should maintain a state of readiness.

 During extreme weather events or disasters, vulnerable populations may have an increased need for medical care as they face a greater risk of poor health and even death.
-Health care providers and other stakeholders should clearly define vulnerable populations and identify their locations to develop tailored strategies for assisting them.
+Health care providers and other stakeholders should clearly define and locate vulnerable populations, and develop tailored strategies for assisting them.

-Increased heat stress associated with heatwaves, can increase mood-affective and stress-related disorders, as well as, other mental and behavioral disorders.
-Persons taking medication for mental health disorders are at increased risk of heat-health effects.
+Peaks in heat stress associated with heatwaves, can increase mood-affective and stress-related disorders, as well as, other mental and behavioral disorders.
+Persons taking medication for mental health disorders are at greater risk of heat-health effects.